aniketsrinivasan/rootly-burnout-detector/README.md

 ## Future Work (Examples)

-*   Implement more tools to gather diverse burnout signals (e.g., communication platform analysis, VCS activity, calendar data).
+*   **Expand Data Sources**: Implement more tools to gather diverse burnout signals from sources beyond the Rootly API (e.g., communication platform analysis from Slack/Teams, Version Control System activity from GitHub/GitLab, calendar data from Google Calendar/Outlook).
-*   Develop the core AI agent logic to synthesize data from these tools.
+*   **Enhance Analytical Capabilities**: Further refine the agent's logic and potentially explore more specialized models or heuristic systems for burnout prediction and analysis, complementing the current LLM-based assessment.
-*   Define and train a model (or use a heuristic-based system) for burnout prediction.
+*   **Improve Robustness**: Implement more comprehensive error handling, logging, and alerting mechanisms across the tools and agent.
-*   Implement robust error handling and logging.
+*   **Testing**: Add comprehensive unit and integration tests to ensure reliability and maintainability.
-*   Add comprehensive unit and integration tests.
+*   **User Interface/Reporting**: Develop ways to present the burnout assessment results in a more user-friendly format or integrate them into dashboards.